 Roman Chamomile Benefits

-The essence of Roman chamomile contains chamazulene, with anti-inflammatory properties, several esters (organic compounds), and a bitter component with digestive and carminative (helps expulsion intestinal gas) properties.
+The essence of Roman chamomile contains chamazulene, which has anti-inflammatory properties, several esters (organic compounds), and a bitter component with digestive and carminative (helps expulsion intestinal gas) properties.
 It also contains coumaric and flavonoid substances with antispasmodic properties.
 The plant also has emmenagogue (stimulates and balances menstruation) and antirheumatic properties.
 It is applied internally in the treatment of:

 - Digestive disorders (its most important application) – dyspepsia, flatulence, nausea, upset stomach.